Zori Balayan

-Zori Hayki Balayan (Զորի Հայկի Բալայան, born February 10, 1935) is an Armenian novelist, journalist, sports doctor, traveler and sports expert.
+Zori Hayki Balayan (Զորի Հայկի Բալայան, February 10, 1935 – April 5, 2026) was an Armenian novelist, journalist, sports doctor, traveler, and sports expert.
 He was awarded the "Renowned master of the Arts" an Armenian official title.

-Biography
+Life and career

-Balayan was born in Stepanakert, Nagorno-Karabakh Autonomous Oblast (Azerbaijan SSR).
+Balayan was born in Stepanakert, Nagorno-Karabakh Autonomous Oblast (Azerbaijan SSR) on February 10, 1935.
 He graduated from the Ryazan State Medical University in 1963.
 From 1971 to 1973, he traversed the Kamchatka and Chokotskaya tundras on dog-sleds, traveling as far as the North Sea.
 In his essay "Hearth," published during the pre-perestroika era, he tried to demonstrate the Armenian identity of Nagorno-Karabakh and identified Nakhichevan as historically belonging to Armenia.
 He further regarded the Turks (including Azerbaijanis) as an enemy of both Russia and Armenia.
 Azerbaijani historian Isa Gambar criticized Balayan's book in an article entitled Old Songs and New Legends.
+Azerbaijan destroyed even the remains of native Armenian ruins in Nakhchivan such as Armenian cemetery in Julfa.

 In 1988, he and Armenian poet Silva Kaputikyan were received by Mikhail Gorbachev and discussed the absence of Armenian-language television programs and textbooks in Nagorno-Karabakh schools as well as other concerns of Karabakh's majority-Armenian population.

 In October 1993, he signed the Letter of Forty-Two.

-Balayan is a journalist for the weekly Russian-language publication Literaturnaya Gazeta.
+Balayan was a journalist for the weekly Russian-language publication Literaturnaya Gazeta.

+Balayan died on April 5, 2026, at the age of 91.